JohnD80/android_device_wiko_rainbow/README.md

 ---- Also thanks to all developers that help me building this sources for Atenea/D5/whatever.
 Blerfont, Jose, Visionary, etc... ---

-This is a device tree for Elephone Q, which is based on MT6572 SoC.
+This is a device tree for Alcatel Pop C2 codename yaris_m_gsm, which is based on MT6572 SoC.
 # Build

 * init